Best-rated Electricity Providers

 Editor’s Notes

-Electric Kiwi offers four power plans for you to select from.
-All plans include one free Hour of Power each day.
+Electric Kiwi offers four power plans, all offering one free Hour of Power each day.
 All plans have time-of-use pricing, which allows you to take advantage of lower electricity rates during off-peak hours, and save money on your energy bills.

 Powershifter with Broadband